dhiyasalmas/dhiyasalmas/README.md

 ### Haiii, Haii...
 Welcome to my github 💫

-My life motto is to keep things as simple as possible.
+My life motto is to keep things simple as possible.

 I primarily work with Python, and occasionally, I write code in Java (If im in the mood).
 Currently, my interest in machine learning and computer vision because my passion is to apply mathematical formulas in programming.